linusyong/racoon-ipsec/README.md

 *All commands should be using root `sudo -i` or add `sudo` to all the commands.
 Replace anything like \<to_be_replace\> with your own*

 ## AWS EC2 Instance
 1. Make sure that you boot up an EC2 instance in the region that you want the IP address to be.
-Assign an Elastic IP.
+Assign an Elastic IP to the instance you booted up.
 1. To allow IPSec connection, your Security Group should have:
-  1. Custom UDP Rule UDP 4500 0.0.0.0/0 (or your restricted network)
+  1. Custom UDP Rule - UDP - 4500 - 0.0.0.0/0 (or your restricted network)
-  1. Custom UDP Rule UDP 500 0.0.0.0/0 (or your restricted network)
+  1. Custom UDP Rule - UDP - 500 - 0.0.0.0/0 (or your restricted network)

 ## Installation of Packages
 1. Update the system: `apt-get update && apt-get dist-upgrade`